Deborah Rudibaugh

 He was in an upstairs loft of the lodge, and she was a very petite woman weighing less than 90 pounds.

 So it was clear to us there was no way that Deborah could roll a 185, 90 pound body off of the mattress and drag it out if she did it.
+She did not do it alone.

-While teams continue to search the massive ranch for clues, Detectives separate and interview Deb's daughter, Stephanie Jackson, and her husband, David.
+While teams continue to search the massive ranch for clues, detectives separate and interview Deb's daughter, Stephanie Jackson, and her husband, David.

 By the time they interviewed David, Deb had already confessed.
+He described being shocked.

 He couldn't believe that Jacob was on the ranch.

+He denied any knowledge of knowing anything about Jake's murder.
 David Jackson had described that he was not in town the evening that Jacob went missing, that he was in Denver.

 When detectives ask about Jake's restraining order filed in 2012, David insists the incident was a misunderstanding.